-A team-building game can help create strong teams who work well together.
+A team-building game can help employees create strong teams where everyone works well together.
 Coworkers can get to know one another in a more personal way by playing team games outside of the expectations of daily work.
 Games can encourage interaction between people who do not often work together, or they can focus on establishing trust within groups of people who collaborate regularly.
 In this article, we offer 12 team-building game ideas that can help build closer bonds among coworkers.

 What are team-building games?